Multiwoven/multiwoven/README.md

 ## Need Help?

-We are always here to help you.
 If you have any questions or need help with Multiwoven, please feel free to reach out to us on [Slack](https://join.slack.com/t/multiwoven/shared_invite/zt-2bnjye26u-~lu_FFOMLpChOYxvovep7g).
 We are open to discuss new ideas, features, and improvements.

 ### ⚠️ Development Status: Under Active Development

 This project is under active development, As we work towards stabilizing the project, you might encounter some bugs or incomplete features.
 We greatly value your contributions and patience during this phase.
 Thank you for your support!

-## License

-Multiwoven is licensed under the AGPLv3 License.
-See the [LICENSE](https://github.com/Multiwoven/multiwoven/blob/main/LICENSE) file for details.

 ## Contributors

 <a href="https://github.com/Multiwoven/multiwoven/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Multiwoven/multiwoven&max=400&columns=20" />
 </a>

+## License

+Multiwoven is licensed under the AGPLv3 License.
+See the [LICENSE](https://github.com/Multiwoven/multiwoven/blob/main/LICENSE) file for details.